Data: Use It or Lose It!

 Once you have the data, don’t waste it on monotone layouts or impenetrable graphs generated from the latest Excel package.
 The graph is a perfect distillation of data into a user-friendly visual that demonstrates trends and differences and that answers specific questions unequivocally.
 Don’t mess around with shite!
 Make your graphs pop!

-In fact, we should really be moving to interactive reports where graphs/charts and maps can actually show progressions over space or time.
-Hans Rosling’s Gapminder (www.gapminder.org ) is a great example of this.
+In fact, we should move to interactive reports that use graphs/charts and maps to show progress over space or time.
+Hans Rosling’s Gapminder (www.gapminder.org ) is an excellent example of this.

 Get the Data Out of the Hands of M&E People

-A common complaint is that data stays in the sphere of M&E teams instead of becoming an operational tool.
-I hate to say this but this is typically due to two basic reasons.
+A common complaint is that data remains within M&E teams rather than becoming an operational tool.
+I hate to say this, but this is typically due to two basic reasons.
 First, the M&E team is being overly sensitive and territorial about its data.
 This should be remedied by direct managerial action.
-Data is a tool to be sued; not a tool for reports.
-Second, the data, its graphs, its tables, and any exposition is simply too poor for operational utility.
-We will write a specific post on this but, really, if operational people aren’t using your data it is probably the fault of the data and analysis rather than the fault of the operational people.
+Data is a tool to be used, not a tool for reports.
+Second, the data, its graphs, its tables, and any exposition are too poor for operational utility.
+We will write a specific post on this.
+Still, really, if operational people aren’t using your data, it is probably the data and analysis, not the operational people.

 Share Data Far and Wide

-Like an M&E team that hordes its data, any data hoarding should be discouraged.
-Data is meant to spark conversations, to provide new insights, to prompt project adaptations or changes, to deepen individual and organisational learning.
-It can only do so if it shared.
+Like an M&E team that hoards its data, any data hoarding should be discouraged.
+Data is meant to spark conversations, provide new insights, prompt project adaptations or changes, and deepen individual and organisational learning.
+It can only do so if it is shared.

 Fine.
-Take the time to QA it but don’t take so long that it becomes dated.
+Take the time to QA it, but don’t let it drag on so long that it becomes dated.
 Fine.
-Share it first with those immediately concerned but then broaden it to other divisions/departments, organisations, and god forbid, even to donors.
+Share it first with those immediately concerned, but then broaden it to other divisions/departments, organisations, and god forbid, even to donors.

 Share it warts and all.
-It needs to be shared for us to get better.
-It needs to be shared so that all of our actions get better.
+It needs to be shared so we can get better.
+It needs to be shared so that all our actions improve.
 The people we are there to serve deserve this level of analysis, thought, and improvement.